“Set your goals high, and don’t stop until you get there”, Bo Jackson, baseball and football player.

 When the goals are simply statements on what we would like to achieve, then we can get disappointed if we have not identified before hand the steps that are going to lead us to it.
 Another source of disappointment is when we include aspects that are beyond our control, like for instance the speed of the other runners.
 For these types of goals (e.g., finishing first on a competition), part of the effort is wasted by comparing ourselves to others.

-Once we have decided on a goal in mind, we need to identify at least three objectives on a short term, being as specific as possible and including a time limit to achieve them (e.g., doing core, quads and biceps exercises three times a week, and doing yoga on the rest days).
+Once we have decided on a goal, we need to identify at least three objectives on a short term, being as specific as possible and including a time limit to achieve them (e.g., doing core, quads and biceps exercises three times a week, and doing yoga on the rest days).
 We also have to identify the actions we need to do to achieve the objectives (e.g., going to the gym, consulting the personal trainer on stretching and warming exercises on the first week).

 A continuous evaluation of our performance objectives is another important aspect to succeed.
 Some athletes find useful writing the objectives on a diary alongside the exercises completed to check whether they are meeting the objectives or they need to be modified.In this diary, they can also reflect on the obstacles they encounter and ideas to overcome them.